 The textbook for the course is The Design of the UNIX Operating System by Maurice Bach.
-In the last part of the semester, a couple of articles covering computer networking will be assigned and available for purchase in the departmental main office.
+In the last part of the semester, a two articles from Scientific American and Byte and two chapters from Doug Comer's book Operating System Design II: Internetworking with Xinu will be assigned for reading.
 You may also find it useful to own a good Unix reference for the programming assignments.
 Many of these are sold in the Bull's Head bookshop.
 There are also several good operating system "concepts" textbooks such as Peterson and Silberschatz's Operating System Concepts with are not quite as terse as Bach's "design" text.
 You may find such books to be useful supplementary reading.